j-andrews7/Pipelines/CN_Analyses_Pipeline.md

 ---

 ##### 1.)
+Set up environment.
 Download the [Affymetrix Genotyping Console](http://www.affymetrix.com/estore/browse/level_seven_software_products_only.jsp?productId=131535#1_1) program and the na32 annotation db.
 You'll have to set a library folder when opening the program for the first time - this is where you should stick annotation/databse files.
 Download the na32 library from within the program and stick it in your library folder, along with the na32 CN annotation file from Affy's site.
 Again, this is all for the **SNP 6 arrays**, and I used the older annotations (na32 instead of na35) for continuity with other analyses.

 ##### 2.)
+Conglomerate files.
 Take all cel & arr files you want to use and stick them in a folder.
 Load the data into the program.
 Run the Copy Number/LOH analysis, it'll generate a CNCHP file for each sample.
 Go to Workspace->Copy Number/LOH Analysis and export them, making sure to include the Log2 ratio for each marker (along with it's chromosome), marker ID, and position.

 ##### 3.)
 Run the Segment Reporting Tool.